nuxt/learn.nuxt.com/README.md

 ## Live Streaming

 Anthony Fu is doing regular live streaming on building this project from scratch.
 You can watch the recordings or join the live stream on [YouTube](https://www.youtube.com/playlist?list=PL4ETc_mXFfxUGiY852jH3ctljnI2e9Rax).

+## Contributing

+> [!IMPORTANT]
+>
+> **Please create an issue first before submiting PRs.**
+> So that we can discuss about the directions and plans, to avoid wasted efforts.
+Thank you!
+>
+> This project is progressed mainly on Live Stream.
+In general, we want to present the main progress on the stream so people can follow along the whole process.
+Contributions are still greatly welcome!
+For PR that makes refactors or big changes, we could review them on the stream as well.

 ## Development